 The Ethics of Helping Inept Co-Workers

-I answered a question on the ethics of helping inept co-workers for Philosophy in Action Radio on 8 January 2012.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on the ethics of helping inept co-workers on 8 January 2012.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Is it moral to help inept co-workers?
 On my team at work, we have only a very few people who use their time productively.
 We all get paid for 8 hours of "work", every day, but most of my team would rather talk on their phone, hide from management, and underperform at their job.
 We also belong to a union, which makes it harder for management to fire the ones who don't work despite being informed about the situation.
 I often find myself in the position of helping these people, or going in behind them and fixing their work.
 I am beginning to feel taken advantage of, and am getting fed up with most of my co-workers.
 Is it moral to continue helping people who do not take their own work seriously?